-Figure 7 shows an outline of the proposed hydraulic connectivity classification for the Otaki groundwater zone and relevant surface water features.
-Modelling undertaken to develop groundwater allocation options for the Otaki groundwater zone are detailed in Table A2 and Table A3 of Appendix A and summarised in Table 1.
+Figure 4.3 shows an outline of the proposed hydraulic connectivity classification for the Otaki groundwater zone and relevant surface water features.
+Modelling undertaken to develop groundwater allocation options for the Otaki groundwater zone are detailed in Appendix A and summarised in Table 4.1 below.

-Allocation Reference • Drawdown at the coastal margin (<1m) Criteria
+Allocation Reference • Criteria

-- Drawdown in unconfined aquifer in the vicinity • of significant wetlands (<200 mm) - Cumulative depletion of surface water discharge (<30% of MALF)
+- Drawdown at the coastal margin (<1m) - Drawdown in unconfined aquifer in the vicinity of significant wetlands (<200 mm) - Cumulative depletion of surface water discharge (<30% of MALF)

-The Category A classification is applied to the entire Connectivity Otaki River sub-zone to all depths as modelling indicates that wells deeper than 20m have a Classification significant influence on the river.
-The Q1 alluvium along the riparian margin of the Waitohu Stream is designated Category A to a depth of 20mbgl.
+Hydraulic Connectivity The Category A classification is applied to the entire Otaki sub-zone and the Q1 alluvium along the riparian margin of the Waitohu Stream to a depth of 20 m bgl.
 Groundwater takes from within this classification will be included in the allocation for the relevant surface waterway (either the Otaki River or Waitohu Stream) and subject to the relevant minimum flow.